Welcome. I’m so glad you are here!

 - grief and loss with a specific focus on miscarriages (I’ve had two second trimester miscarriages), abortions, and birth trauma in addition to the omnipresent grief of living in cultures disconnected from community, nature, and our other-than-human kin.

-Fortunately, it is possible to heal the wounds of the (theirs and our) past.
+Fortunately, it is possible to heal the wounds of the past – theirs and ours.

 My teachers and travel:

-With regards to ancestral healing and ritual, my most influential teachers are Dr. Daniel Foor and Malidoma Somé.
-My primary trauma and energy work mentors are Uma Malcolm and Richard Valasek, both Ortho-Bionomy Instructors.
+With regards to ancestral healing, ritual, and shadow work, my most influential teachers are Dr. Daniel Foor, Malidoma Somé, and Carolyn (Elliott) Lovewell.
+My primary trauma and energy work mentors are Uma Malcolm and Richard Valasek, both Ortho-Bionomy® Instructors.
 Other influences include the grief work of Sobonfu Somé, and the teachings and writings of Jon Young, Pixie Lighthorse, Dr. Gabor Maté, and Martín Prechtel.

 I spent a year living on the island of Malta.
 While there, I traveled through a bit of North Africa (Tunisia) and Europe (Holland, Austria, Germany, England, Norway).
 Additionally, I spent a summer doing volunteer work in Nepal.
 These experiences help me appreciate both the beauty and limitations of American culture.